abdallahnatsheh/zero-hid/README.md

 2. install [usb gadget module](https://github.com/thewh1teagle/zero-hid/tree/main/usb_gadget#usb-gadget-module-configuration-for-zero-hid)
-3. move zero_hid file to your python library directory in my beepy its on "/home/<User>/.local/lib/python3.9/site-packages"
+3. move zero_hid folder to your python library directory in my beepy its on "/home/<User>/.local/lib/python3.9/site-packages"

 ## Usage
 Note: You should connect the data usb port (left one) to the raspberry, and NOT the power port